aleksifuna/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10-add.c : function that adds two integers and returns the results.
 11-print_to_98.c : function that prints all the natural numbers from n to 98 followed by a new line.
 100-times_table.c : a function that prints the n times table, starting with 0

+101-natural.c : computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.